 1. How safe is my money in a Bank On Yourself policy?

-The companies recommended by Bank On Yourself Authorized Advisors are among the financially strongest life insurance groups in the world.
+The companies recommended by Bank On Yourself Professionals are among the financially strongest life insurance groups in the world.
 They are, in essence, owned by the policy owners, which lets them focus on the long-term best interests of the policy owners, rather then the short-term demands of Wall Street.

 They’ve paid dividends every single year for more than 100 years, including during the Great Depression.